-A number of our customers have asked if the awesome interior design photos we use in our articles and social media are really created in RoomSketcher.
+A number of our customers have asked if the awesome interior design photos we use in our articles and social media are really created in the RoomSketcher App.
 They are!
-And you can create great 3D interior design photos of your design projects too with RoomSketcher Home Designer.
-Here’s how!
+And you can create great 3D interior design photos of your design projects too using the RoomSketcher App – here’s how!

-The integrated camera tool in RoomSketcher Home Designer works much like a real camera.
+The virtual camera in the RoomSketcher App works much like a real camera.
 You can adjust the camera height and aperture to get wide-angle shots or zoom in for detailed close-ups.
-Create instant Snapshots and generate stunning high quality 3D Photos of your designs with these five expert interior design photo tips:
+Create instant snapshots and generate stunning high-quality 3D Photos of your designs with these five expert interior design photo tips:

 Have you ever noticed that professional photographers always use a tripod?
 This isn’t just to hold the camera steady.
 It’s also to shoot the room from an optimal height, which is lower than you think.
 Interior design photos should show some floor and some ceiling.
 If the camera is set too high, the photo will be dominated by the ceiling.
 Set it too low, the photo will be all floor.
 To create a balanced image, set your camera height in Properties to be approximately half the height of the room.
 For example, if the room is 8’ (250cm) high, set the camera height at 4’ (125cm).

 Adjust the camera elevation on the right-hand side in the App and take an instant snapshot to preview

 Once you have set your camera height, you can also adjust the camera angle.
 Use the angle adjustment to capture a little more detail on the ceiling or the floor.
 We find that most 3D interior design photos look more natural with a slight angle downward.
 This replicates how we tend to view rooms.

 Adjust the camera pitch on the right-hand side in the App to raise or lower the viewing angle